-- ☐ Hang the grill bracket on the aluminum mounting strip located on the side of the recreation vehicle. - □ Open the (2) folding arms on the bracket making sure they lock in position.

-- □ Slide the grill onto the (2) arms against the stops.
+- Hang the grill bracket on the aluminum mounting strip located on the side of the recreation vehicle. - Open the (2) folding arms on the bracket making sure they lock in position. - Slide the grill onto the (2) arms against the stops.
 Make sure the grill is fully on the arms.

-- ☐ Insert the retaining pins into the arms.

-- ☐ To remove the grill, remove the retaining pins and simply slide it off of the bracket arms.
+Arms will slide into the "T" bracket on each side of the grill. - Insert the retaining pins into the arms. - To remove the grill, remove the retaining pins and simply slide it off the bracket arms.
 Wait until grill has cooled down before removing it.